pravsingh/EnglishLearningWords/README.md

 ## wrest
 ## wring

-# 2 vowels of size 3
+# words with 2 vowels of size 3
 ## ape
 ## awe
 ## cue